renatrazumov/Ground-Control/README.md

 - Verify npm version matches v10.7.0
 - Ensure all dependencies are properly listed in package.json
 - Check file permissions in the application directory
-- Verify "type": "commonjs" in package.json
+- Verify ESM imports are used consistently
 - Confirm server.js is using correct dist directory paths

 ## Technologies Used